umutakkman/TodoListApp/README.md

   - Models: Request and response models
   - Services: Business logic implementation
   - Data: Entity Framework context and entity models

-## Development Guidelines

-- Follow the RESTful API principles for all API endpoints
-- Implement proper error handling with meaningful HTTP status codes
-- Use dependency injection for service resolution
-- Document public classes and methods with XML comments
-- Follow code quality standards enforced by StyleCop and .NET analyzers
-- Use Entity Framework migrations for database schema updates

 ## Code Quality